gatuk/JavaKirkwoord2023/README.md

 ```
 A java sort an array of Strings in Alphabetical Order. // Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut"}

-In class, we covered how we can generate random numbers using between two numbers eg. min and max and assign that number to randomNum.
+In class, we covered how we can generate random numbers using between two numbers e.g. min and max and assign that number to randomNum.
 For example,
 ```
 import java.util.Arrays;
 import java.util.concurrent.ThreadLocalRandom;